seyass/marketfeed-Clone/README.md

 ## Project Structure

 - `index.html`: The main HTML file for the homepage.
-- `css/`: Directory containing CSS files.
 - `styles.css`: Main stylesheet for the project.
 - `images/`: Directory containing images used in the project.

 ## Contributing